jlboygenius/SmartThingsSertaBedControl/README.md

 Google Home will probably work too, but I have not tried it.

-SmartThings does not expose a lot of commands to alexa,  only basic switch (on/Off), #'s, and colors.
-You could set each bed command to a color, and then setup routines in Alexa to call that color.
-This would allow you to say "Alexa, Turn on Massage", which would trigger "blue", which you have setup to trigger the Massage button.
-The code provided does not support this.
-Maybe a future update.

 The configuration for on and off, the switch states that alexa understands are defined as: def on: Lounge